All Episodes

 Probably not.

-you know maybe botchy but it seems to me if you're looking at the the subset of cubans who who could join a sports team when they're middle aged, any sports team, you know, tennis, whatever, I would say that group is probably more likely to live longer than the other people.
+But it seems to me, if you're looking at the subset of humans who could join a sports team when they're middle-aged, any sports team, you know, tennis, whatever, I would say that group is probably more likely to live longer than the other people.

 It might also be true that socializing is good for your health.